OrbintSoft/OSEventListener/ApiDoc.md

 ### Return: boolean

 True if the unsubscribe had success, false otherwise.

+## waitUntilFirstDispatchAsync(options?)

+If the event has never dispatched before, it waits until the first dispatch occurs, otherwise it will complete without waiting.

+The beaviour can be modified to wait next dispatch in any case.

+### Parameters

+- **options:Partial\<WaitUntilFirstDispatchOptions\>** *(optional)* Option settings.

+### Return: unknown

+Per default it returs undefined, but if the dispatch is configured to store data, it will return the latest data passed to the dispatch.

 # ListenerFunction(sender, data) => void
 This is the type signature of a function listener that can be used to subscribe to an event as callback.